 Under the terms and subject to the conditions of the Purchase Agreement, we have the right, but not the obligation, to sell to Lincoln Park, and Lincoln Park is obligated to purchase, up to \$28.0 million in the aggregate of shares of our common stock.
 In order to retain maximum flexibility to issue and sell up to the maximum of \$28.0 million of our common stock under the Purchase Agreement, we sought and, at our annual meeting on April 19, 2021, received, stockholder approval for the sale and issuance of common stock in connection with the Purchase Agreement under Nasdaq Listing Rule 5635(d).
-Sales of common stock by us, if any, will be subject to certain limitations, and may occur from time to time, at our sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").
+Sales of common stock by us will be subject to certain limitations, and may occur from time to time, at our sole discretion, over the 36-month period commencing on August 14, 2020 (the "Commencement Date").

 Following the Commencement Date, under the Purchase Agreement, on any business day selected by us, we may direct Lincoln Park to purchase up to 100,000 shares of our common stock on such business day (each, a "Regular Purchase"), provided, however, that (i) the Regular Purchase may be increased to up to 125,000 shares, provided that the closing sale price of the common stock is not below \$3.00 on the purchase date; and (ii) the Regular Purchase may be increased to up to 150,000 shares, provided that the closing sale price of the common stock is not below \$5.00 on the purchase date.
 In each case, Lincoln Park's maximum commitment in any single Regular Purchase may not exceed \$1,000,000.
 The purchase price per share for each such Regular Purchase will be based on prevailing market prices of common stock immediately preceding the time of sale.
 In addition to Regular Purchases, we may direct Lincoln Park to purchase other amounts as accelerated purchases or as additional accelerated purchases if the closing sale price of the common stock exceeds certain threshold prices as set forth in the Purchase Agreement.
 In all instances, we may not sell shares of our common stock to Lincoln Park under the Purchase Agreement if it would result in Lincoln Park beneficially owning more than 9.99% of the outstanding shares of our common stock.
-As of March 31, 2021, we have not made any sales of our common stock under the Purchase Agreement.
+During the three and six months ended June 30, 2021, we sold to Lincoln Park 800,000 shares under the Purchase Agreement at a weighted-average price of \$0.81 per share, for aggregate net proceeds of \$0.6 million.
+As of June 30, 2021, approximately \$27.3 million of shares of common stock were remaining, but had not yet been sold under the Purchase Agreement.
+Subsequent to June 30, 2021, and through August 12, 2021, we sold to Lincoln Park 500,000 shares of common stock under the Purchase Agreement at a weighted-average price of \$0.81 per share, for aggregate net proceeds of approximately \$0.4 million.